ClubBoss/Poker_Analyzer/content/core_rules_and_setup/v1/theory.md

 Common mistakes
 - Treating a multi-motion chip dump as a raise; mistake because without a prior verbal amount it is a call only.
 Players copy loose home-game habits.
 - Assuming any all-in reopens action; mistake because only a legal raise size reopens.
-Players equate “more chips” with “raise.”
+Players equate "more chips" with "raise."
 - Showing out of order; mistake because it gives free information.
 Players forget the bettor shows first after a river bet; otherwise first active left of BTN shows.

 Mini-glossary